 Research news

-My latest experiment was designed to find out more about how reading recovery memoirs affects people with or in recovery from a restrictive eating disorder, to decide whether a book I semi-accidentally wrote is ethical to publish.
+My latest experimental study was designed to find out more about how reading recovery memoirs affects people with or in recovery from a restrictive eating disorder, to decide whether a book I semi-accidentally wrote is ethical to publish.
 You can find out more about the origins of the project via this blog post.
 Or see a video on the study kindly made by recovery coach Tabitha Farrar to help with participant recruitment.
 The paper reporting on the study findings came out in summer 2024:

 Troscianko, E. T., Riestra-Camacho, R., & Carney, J. (2024).
 Ethics-testing an eating disorder recovery memoir: a pre-publication experiment.
-Journal of Eating Disorders12(1), 114.
+Journal of Eating Disorders, 12(1), 114.

 In this study, 64 participants with an eating disorder read either this book or a control text (about Zen meditation) over a roughly 2-week period, completing standardized measures before and afterwards, and responding to open-ended questions at intervals during the reading.
 Publication would go ahead only if the scores on the main clinical measure for readers of the memoir did not significantly worsen (as statistically defined in advance) and did not do so significantly more relative to readers of the control text.
 The book passed the test; in fact, for readers in both groups, scores on both standardized measures improved significantly, with medium to very large effect sizes.
 The free responses shed further light on the health-relevant dynamics of readerly responses to narrative material either with or without an explicit health focus.